Endocannabinoid system

 Functions of the endocannabinoid system

-The endocannabinoid system essentially regulates all of the basic functions and patterns our bodies perform, including:
+The endocannabinoid system essentially regulates all the basic functions and patterns that our body has to perform, including:

 - appetite